daipe-ai/platform-docs/docs/index.md

 Settle DQ is a data quality solution that enables *Data Users* and *Data Engineers* to understand each other and continuously pursue data quality in a way that is relevant to both groups.

+Settle DQ is integrated with the rest of the AI Platform, but it can be used on its own.

-* [Getting started](settle-dq-getting-started/index.md) A guide on how to set up Settle DQ on Azure
+* [Getting started](settle-dq/getting-started/index.md) A guide on how to set up Settle DQ on Azure
-* [Developing DQ Expectations](settle-dq-developing-expectations/index.md) A guide on how Settle DQ works and how to use it.
+* [Developing DQ Expectations](settle-dq/developing-expectations/index.md) A guide on how Settle DQ works and how to use it.